Equidimensional adic eigenvarieties for groups with discrete series: Eisenstein and cuspidal contributions to characteristic power series

 We can relate $R \pi_* \iota^* L^G_{\mu}$ to local systems on $S_M(K_M)$ using the Kostant decomposition \cite[Theorem III.3.1]{BW00}.
 To define the local systems on $S_M(K_M)$, we first need to choose a quasisplit torus $T_M$ of $M$.
 The parabolic subgroup $P_{\Qp}$ contains a conjugate of $B$.
 There is a decomposition $G(\Qp) = I N_G(S)(\Qp) B(\Qp)$, where $N_G(S)$ is the normalizer of the maximal split subtorus $S$ of $T$; this follows from \cite[\S 4.2.5, Th\'eor\`eme 5.1.3]{bruhat-tits-1} as well as from \cite[Proposition 7.3.1]{bruhat-tits-1}.
 So $iwBw^{-1}i^{-1} \subseteq P_{\Qp}$ for some $i \in I$, $w \in N_G(S)(\Qp)$.
 We choose $i$ and $w$ to minimize the length of the image of $w$ in the Weyl group $W_G$.
 Let $T_M$ be the image of $iwTw^{-1} i^{-1}$ in $M_{\Qp}$.
 The obvious isomorphism $T \isom T_M$ determines a length-preserving injection of Weyl groups $W_M \hookrightarrow W_G$.
 Let $W^M$ denote a set of minimal length coset representatives of $W_M \backslash W_G$.

 We have the following isomorphism in the derived category of constructible sheaves on $S_M(K_M)$.

 Here $l(w')$ denotes the length of $w'$.
-To see that the splitting exists in the derived category and not just at the level of cohomology, we observe that the $L^M_{w^{-1} (w' (\mu+\rho) - \rho)}$ have distinct central characters.
+To see that the splitting exists in the derived category and not just at the level of cohomology, we observe that the $L^M_{w^{-1} (w' (\mu+\rho) + \rho-2\rho_M)}$ have distinct central characters. \begin{rmk} A derivation of the dual Kostant decomposition from the usual Kostant decomposition is given in \cite[\S 1.4.1]{Urb11}.
+However, the final formula is incorrect because the second equality in formula (7) is not true. \end{rmk}